Are Palm Trees Bad for Environment?

 One thing we found was in Miami Dade County Codes in Chapter 24, Article IV, Division 2 (Tree Preservation), Section 24-49: Permits for tree removal and relocation, improperly issued permits, violation of permit conditions, exemptions from tree removal permits; mortgagee exemption from liability.

-Under (4)(f), which does itemize Washingtonia species are exempt from this part of the code.
+Under the (4)(f) requirements Washingtonia species are exempt from that part of the code.

 We believe (we're not attorneys after all!) it intends that W. filifera, or W. robusta can be cut down without worry.
 Almost anywhere in the county.
 They're on the county's "Controlled Species" list, calling Washingtonias "invasive pests."
 And they're illegal to plant near "natural plant communities."